 Lower School

-The world of lower school at Westside School is one of questions and journeys, independence and collaboration, where our teachers celebrate each child's special talents.
+The world of Lower School at Westside is full of questions and discoveries, independence and collaboration, where teachers celebrate each child’s unique talents.

 Curricular Reflections

 The curriculum at Westside is a dynamic, growing, and evolving framework that supports student learning.
-The faculty and staff engage in ongoing, collegial conversations and reflections on our work of providing relevant, meaningful, and authentic learning opportunities for the students.
-The curriculum and curriculum guide will continue to evolve as we work collaboratively to implement best practices for student-centered learning in today’s environment.
+The faculty and staff engage in ongoing, collegial conversations and reflections to provide relevant, meaningful, and authentic learning opportunities.
+Not tied to a public school curriculum, Westside has the freedom to innovate and adapt, ensuring students experience a program designed to meet their unique needs.
+The curriculum continues to evolve as we work collaboratively to implement best practices for student-centered learning in today’s environment.

 "Westside School has allowed our children to grow up in a school community where they are appreciated, supported, and known for who they are as individuals.
 Our children are able to experience joyful learning, to understand why learning involves taking risks, and to understand that achieving deep learning comes best when teachers and students collaborate and are connected with one another." -Westside Parent